 We design and deliver content and services to meet community need through ongoing dialogue and collaboration with representatives from throughout our service area, including partners from historically underrepresented groups.
 Results from these partnerships include the following:

 - Access to broadband networking for education, public libraries and telehealth

 - Services to enhance healthcare equity and education opportunity

 - Convening mission-aligned partner organizations to increase effectiveness

 - Content that amplifies underrepresented voices

-- Tools and support to boost accessibility of online learning platforms
+- Tools and support to boost accessibility of online learning, library and healthcare platforms

 UETN’s governance and staff should reflect the diverse make-up of Utah.
 We have not reached this goal yet, but we are tracking it based on the employment and governance data available to us as follows: